 Person means any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the Commonwealth of Massachusetts or a political subdivision thereof to the extent subject to the Bylaw, administrative agency, public or quasi-public corporation or body, the Town of Wellesley, and any other legal entity and the respective legal representative, agent, or assigns of each person or entity listed above.

+Pollutant means any waste, runoff, leachate, or related harmful material originating at a point or nonpoint source, including engine fluids, yard debris, litter, animal wastes, and construction residues.

 Point-source Discharge means a pipe or other similar conveyance, from which treated or untreated stormwater or non-stormwater flows are discharged.

 Pond means any open body of fresh water with a surface area observed or recorded in the past ten years of 10,000 square feet or greater.
 Ponds may be either naturally occurring or man-made by impoundment or excavation.
-Ponds shall contain standing water except during periods of extended drought, which for this purpose, shall mean those periods in specific geographical locations determined to be at the ‘Advisory’ or more severe drought level by the Massachusetts Drought Management Task Force or its successor pursuant to the Massachusetts Drought Management Plan.
-Basins or lagoons that are part of a wastewater treatment plant, swimming pools, and other impervious man-made basins shall not be considered to be ponds under the Bylaw.
+Ponds shall contain standing water except during periods of extended drought.Basins or lagoons that are part of a wastewater treatment plant, swimming pools, and other impervious man-made basins shall not be considered to be ponds under the Bylaw.
 Public Interest or Value means something of benefit to the health, welfare, or safety of the Town of Wellesley community at large as opposed to one individual, special interest group, organization, or other entity.

 Public or Private Water Supply is a Bylaw Interest and Value that means any source or volume of surface water or groundwater demonstrated to be in public use or approved for public use for water supply pursuant to MGL Ch.
 111, § 160 by the Department’s Division of Water Supply or demonstrated to have a potential for public use; or any source or volume of surface water or groundwater demonstrated to be in any private use or shown to have potential for private use, respectively.